Policy Optimization over General State and Action Spaces: Numerical Experiments

-We first consider a 2D Grid-World example over a 10x10 grid.
+We first consider a 2D GridWorld example over a 10x10 grid.
 An agent wants to reach a target by moving in one of the four cardinal directions each time step.
 The agent suffers a unit cost for each step and an addition cost of 5 when they land on a trap spot; see also~\cite{dann2014policy}.
 Once the agent reaches the target, no further cost is incurred.
-The state spaces consists of the (x,y)-coordinates for both the agent and target, which are randomly chosen when the environment is initialized.
+The state space consists of the (x,y)-coordinates for both the agent and target, which are randomly chosen when the environment is initialized.
+Thus, the state space is of size $\vert \mathcal S \vert = 10^4$.
 Ten randomly placed traps (dependent only on the environment seed) are set.
-Thus, the state space is of size $\vert \mathcal S \vert = 10^4$.
-To avoid state enumeration, we use linear function approximation where the strongly convex function $\omega$ from~\eqref{eq:omega_strong_convexity} is Shannon entropy.
-We also use a neural network where $\omega$ can either be Shannon entropy (so the Bregman divergence in~\eqref{eq:omega_strong_convexity} is the KL-divergence) or negative Tsallis entropy~\cite{tsallis1988possible,li2023policy}.
+To avoid state enumeration, we use linear function approximation where the strongly convex function $\omega$ from~\eqnok{eq:omega_strong_convexity} is Shannon entropy.
+We also use a neural network where $\omega$ can either be Shannon entropy (so the Bregman distance in~\eqnok{eq:omega_strong_convexity} is the KL-divergence) or negative Tsallis entropy~\cite{tsallis1988possible,li2023policy}.

 \cref{fig:gw} compares the various PDA algorithms against proximal policy optimization (PPO)~\cite{schulman2017proximal} and deep Q-network (DQN)~\cite{mnih2015human} as implemented in Stablebaselines3~\cite{raffin2021stable}.
 We see the best performing PDA algorithm is with neural networks and Shannon entropy, labeled as \textit{pda-nn-kl}.
-It marginally outperforms PPO for the majority of training and then the two exhibit similar performance after step 150000.
-Similarly, PDA with neural networks and Tsallis entropy (labeled \textit{pda-nn-tsallis}) also improves but has subpar performance.
+On average, it outperforms the closest competitor, PPO, after 50,000 samples.
+Meanwhile, PDA with neural networks and Tsallis entropy (labeled \textit{pda-nn-tsallis}) eventually matches PPO's performance on average.
 In contrast, both DQN (labeled \textit{dqn}) and PDA with linear function approximation (labeled \textit{pda-lin}) cannot learn a good policy.

-As seen from its performance's variance, PPO has more variability in performance than PDA.
-To better understand this phenomena, we plot every seed's performance for \textit{pda-nn-kl} and \textit{ppo} in~\cref{fig:gw_h2h}.
+Furthermore, PPO also has more variability in performance than PDA.
+To better understand this phenomenon, we plot every seed's performance for \textit{pda-nn-kl} and \textit{ppo} in~\cref{fig:gw_h2h}.
 Here, we can clearly see PDA has more consistent performance, where every seed obtains a relatively good policy.
-On the other hand, about half of PPO's seeds seem to take much longer to find a good-performing policy.
-For instance, the fifth seed cannot converge to a good policy after 200000 steps.
+On the other hand, 4 out of 10 seeds in PPO fail to significantly improve after 100,000 samples.